cuemacro/finmarketpy/README.md

 I had previously written the open source PyThalesians financial library (which has been merged with this - so can focus on maintaining one set of libraries).
 This new finmarketpy library has
 * Similar functionality to the trading part of pythalesians
-* rewritten the API to make it much cleaner and easier to use, as well as having many new features.
+* Rewritten the API to make it much cleaner and easier to use, as well as having many new features.
 * finmarketpy requires the libraries, which I've written chartpy (for charts) and findatapy (for loading market data) to function
 * By splitting up into smaller more specialised libraries, it should make it easier for contributors